gurugio/lowlevelprogramming-university/README.md

 * Computer Architecture
 * Operating Systems

+I think the better way to learn theory is taking course.
+Reading books is not bad but taking too much time and effort.
 You can find many good classes on online universities, for instance, Coursera.org and edx.org.
 Theory is theory.
 I don't think you should get A+ in the class, just understand the big picture in the class.
 You'll get better and better with experience.